excellalabs/azure-stream-analysis/instructions/deploy-and-run-semantic-analysis.md

 - Navigate back to the Logic App overview page
 - Click "Enable" to enable your trigger

-**Note that you are able to change which keyword to subscribe to in the first twitter connection step**
+You are able to change which keyword to subscribe to in the first twitter connection step

 ### Power BI
 Please refer to the [following guide](https://github.com/excellalabs/azure-stream-analysis/blob/master/setting-up-power-bi.md) setting a Power BI dashboard and a streaming dataset